 Understand our approach

-The TAMI Program advances critical and decolonial approaches to youth participation by positioning young people not as passive subjects of research but as co-creators of knowledge and agents of change.
+The TAMI Program positions young people as co-creators of knowledge and agents of change.

 Cohort Size: 30 students per cohort (every Fall)